Sampling Methods | Types, Techniques & Examples

 It is important to carefully define your target population according to the purpose and practicalities of your project.

 If the population is very large, demographically mixed, and geographically dispersed, it might be difficult to gain access to a representative sample.
+A lack of a representative sample affects the validity of your results, and can lead to several research biases, particularly sampling bias.

 The sampling frame is the actual list of individuals that the sample will be drawn from.
 Ideally, it should include the entire target population (and nobody who is not part of that population).